-Find the coin you want to use.
-Quarters are probably the easiest to do.
+Find the coin that you want to use.
+Quarters are probably the easiest to start with.

-Check to see that your hole is centered.
+Drill the hole and then check that the hole is centered.
 Use calipers if possible.

 Anneal the metal so that it’s easy to work with.

-It should now look like a black washer when it's cool.
+It should look like a black washer after it has cooled down.

 Begin hammering on a mandrel.

-Hammering is the hardest and most tedious part of the process, it can take hundreds of rings to get this technique just right.
+Hammering the coin until it starts to form a ring shape.
+This part of the process requires practice.
+It can take hundreds of rings to get the technique just right.

 Continue to apply heat and hammer until you get the size/shape that you want.
-The top edge in this one has already begun to be polished.
+Polish off hammer marks or damage to the edge of the ring.

-Second hardest part of the process, polishing it without losing all the detail.
+The second hardest part of the process: polishing it without losing the details.